 Learn more about Oxygen and wastewater »

-Reactor capacity must take into account the volume of wastewater being treated, including peak flows.
-Sizing of reactors tends to be directly proportional to the number of users.
-As wastewater volume increases, design of reactors can either be modular (more reactors) or scaled (larger reactors).
+Vermifilter capacity must take into account the volume of wastewater being treated, including peak flows.
+Sizing of vermifilters is directly proportional to the number of users.
+As wastewater volume increases, design of vermifilter reactors can be either modular (more reactors) or scaled (larger reactors).

 Learn about constructing a domestic vermifilter wastewater treatment system »